 Two representatives of disability advocacy groups representing a cross section of: a. individuals with physical, cognitive, sensory, and mental disabilities; and b. parents, family members, guardians, advocates, or authorized representatives of individuals with disabilities who have difficulty in representing themselves or are unable due to their disabilities to represent themselves;

-One current or former applicants for, or recipients of, vocational rehabilitation services;
+At least one current or former applicants for, or recipients of, vocational rehabilitation services;

-One representative of the directors of the American Indian Vocational Rehabilitation Projects in California;
+At least one representative of the directors of the American Indian Vocational Rehabilitation Projects in California;

-One representative of the California Department of Education;
+At least one representative of the California Department of Education;

-One representative of the California Workforce Development Board; and
+At least one representative of the California Workforce Development Board; and

 The Director of the DOR, who shall be an ex officio member of the SRC.